TNWing/Revature_Cognizant_Injestion_Project/README.md

   - rules:

 Features
+- Supports reading from csv and json files
 - Stores db credentials in local env file for extra security
 - Logs info regarding processing speed of inserts
 - Some basic built in queries to retrieve data